 - Gorman Street (Exit 295)/Lake Wheeler Road (Exit 297)

 - Extending the deceleration (off-ramp) lane for Rock Quarry Road (Exit 300-B)

 - Rehabilitating 14 bridges within the project zone

 Safety is the primary purpose of the project.

-The 30-year-old pavement and materials underneath I-40/I-440 are cracking and crumbling from a chemical reaction triggered by a substance used in paving several decades ago.
+The 30-year-old pavement and materials underneath I-40/I-440 are cracking and crumbling from what's called alkali-silica reactivity, a chemical reaction triggered by a substance used in paving several decades ago.
 The damage is worsened by the more than 120,000 vehicles on the highway every day.